The Agile Manifesto, when originally published, did not envisage working at scale, across multiple teams.

 Instead, Agile project management focused on improving the work of single developers.
 Imagine teams small enough to gather in a single room and look at a whiteboard together.
 At that scale, there were plenty of ways to improve software development, and the Agile Manifesto focused on these.

-Large-scale development, however, requires structures to enable multiple teams with many people to work together.
+Large-scale development, however, requires structures to enable multiple teams with many people to work together efficiently, emphasizing the need for organizational skills and agile mindset.
 These people cannot all fit in a room and do not necessarily know each other personally.
 This is where Agile at Scale frameworks come in.
 These frameworks help enterprises scale and implement Agile across larger development teams.

 Today’s leading Agile at Scale frameworks include: